“Mr. Ben-Israel is the Manolo Blahnik of wedding cakes…”

 We do not sell our edible flowers or sugar decorations separately from our completed cakes.
 Our sugar embellishments are very time-consuming to make and too fragile to ship on their own.

 We have developed a line of delicious gluten-free cakes.
 We do not, however, make vegan, egg-, or sugar-free cakes.
 We suggest, however, that if you have dietary constraints, that you consider selecting a smaller cake that meets those needs, and then order a larger cake with a more traditional recipe for the rest of your guests.

 We love to accommodate other confectionery artists and enjoy meeting professional chefs from around the world.
 However, because of time constraints and deadlines, we usually cannot have visitors while we are creating our cakes.
 We are, however, always on the lookout for talented individuals to join our team.
 We accept resumes from potential employees (artistic and creative backgrounds are preferred) with previous experience in the culinary field.

 Ron is a Guest Master Pastry Chef-Instructor at New York City’s renowned International Culinary Center (founded as the French Culinary Institute).
 He teaches the fine points of his cake art to the career students of both the Professional Pastry Arts program as well as the specialized Cake Techniques & Design course.

-Ron also offers classes at his studio+bakery located in the Garment District of New York City where students can learn the art of making sugar flowers as well at different locations around the US and abroad, which are listed on our Facebook page.
+Ron also offers classes at his studio+bakery located in the Garment District of New York City where students can learn the art of making sugar flowers as well at different locations around the US and abroad, which are listed on our Facebook page and on Instagram.